rust-lang/book/nostarch/chapter03.md

 program!
 Compiler errors can be frustrating.
 Keep in mind that they only mean your program isn't safely doing what you want it to do yet; they do _not_ mean that you're not a good programmer!
 Experienced Rustaceans still get compiler errors.
-Try to keep in mind that the Rust compiler is trying to help your program be the very best.
+The Rust compiler is trying to help your program be the very best.

 PROD: START BOX
-######Extended Error Explanations
+###### Extended Error Explanations

-Now that you've seen an example of a Rust error, let's look at one particularly useful aspect of errors.
+Now that you've seen a Rust error, let's take a moment to look at one particularly useful aspect of errors.
 Rust encourages you to seek further information on the kind of error you've received with output like this:

 ```bash
 error: re-assignment of immutable variable `x` [--explain E0384]